Electrocomponents plc – Annual report – 31 March 2021

 Principal risks in focus

-Two of the Group’s principal risks require further explanation: the consequences of the COVID-19 pandemic and the UK’s exit from the EU.
+Two of the Group’s principal risks require further explanation: the more prolonged effects of the ongoing COVID-19 pandemic and the UK’s exit from the EU.

 1. COVID-19 pandemic

-The Group has responded well and implemented its crisis management and business continuity processes quickly.
-At present all our distribution centres (DCs) around the world are open and operating effectively.
-Our online business model continues to differentiate us and has helped us to continue to serve our customers.
+The Group is maintaining its operations and at present all our distribution centres (DCs) around the world are open and operating effectively.
+Our online business model continues to differentiate us and is helping us to continue to serve our customers.

-The pandemic is affecting some of our other, already identified, principal risks and these effects are explained in the relevant principal risk narratives, e.g. employee physical and mental health and information loss/cyber breach.
+The pandemic continues to affect some of our other, already identified, principal risks; these are explained in the relevant principal risk narratives.

-The pandemic has its own specific uncertainties therefore we have disclosed it as a separate principal risk.
+Since the pandemic has its own specific uncertainties we continue to disclose it as a separate principal risk.
+These include:

-- The risk of a deterioration in cash flow, specifically the recoverability of trade receivables, which is a key liquidity sensitivity.
+- Potential impacts on cash flow, specifically the recoverability of trade receivables which is a key liquidity sensitivity.

-- Delays and difficulty sourcing inventory as suppliers’ production capabilities are affected by the pandemic and demand for certain product types exceeds the available capacity.
+- Changes to sourcing inventory as suppliers’ production capabilities are affected by the pandemic and demand levels change in any recovery phase.

 - The difficulties managing the business’s return to partial office-based working as respective governments’ restrictions on people movement are eased.